Back

 1. Hardware

 Hardware can include smartphones, control panels, motion sensors, measuring tools, and many other devices.
 It is the base of the Internet of Things system.
-Usually, startups work with third-party companies that provide ready-made and customized IoT hardware, so you do not have to worry about it much.
+Usually, startups work with third-party companies that provide ready-made and customized IoT hardware, so you do not have to worry about it so much.

 Several smart devices